mbb10324/react-arca/react-arca-template/README.md

 # Welcome to react-arca

 This is a barebones setup for working with React.
 We've only included the essentials to get you started.

 ## To run your app:

-ensure you are at the root directory and run `npm start`.
+Ensure you are at the root directory and run `npm start`.

 ## To test your app:

-We pre configured a very basic test configuration using jest.
+We've pre-configured a very basic test configuration using Jest.

-- Read the jest, and @testing-library/react documentation.
+- Read the Jest and @testing-library/react documentation.

-- Modify the jest.config.js and assetTransformer.js to your testing standards.
+- Modify the jest.config.js and assetTransformer.js according to your testing standards.

-- Add a setupTests.js if you need one.
+- Add a setupTests.js if needed.
 - Run `npm run test`.

-- By default we set up jest to provide a coverage report for you.
-This file is git ignored, and you can opt out of providing coverage reports in your package.json within the "script" section.
+- By default, we've set up Jest to provide a coverage report for you.
+This file is git ignored, and you can opt-out of providing coverage reports in your package.json within the "script" section.

 ## To build your app:

-Were using webpack to create a production build.
+We're using Webpack to create a production build.

-- Read the webpack documentation.
+- Read the Webpack documentation.
 - Set up your webpack.config.js to optimize the build for your use case.
 - Run `npm run build`.

-- Webpack will provide your build output to a dist folder.
-This file is git ignored, adjust these settings to your needs.
+- Webpack will provide your build output to a 'dist' folder.
+This file is git ignored, adjust these settings according to your needs.

 ## To make this app your own:

-We highly recommend making these changes.
+We highly recommend making these changes:

 - Add your own favicon.ico.
 Replace the default favicon.ico within /public/favicon.ico.
 - Adjust the head area within /public/index.html to support your project needs.

-- Within /src/assets we set up some basic media.
-Replace the media to your liking.
+- Within /src/assets, we set up some basic media.
+Replace the media according to your liking.

-- Within /src/Components we provided an example with instructions on getting started with react-arca.
+- Within /src/Components, we provided an example with instructions on getting started with react-arca.
 Use this folder to incorporate your own components.

-- Within /src the files App.css, App.test.js, and App.js are all just templates.
+- Within /src, the files App.css, App.test.js, and App.js are all just templates.
 Use these to define the rest of your project.

-- The /src/index.js is the entry point for the rest of the React app, this is the one file we recommend leaving as-is.
-But hey, hack-away.
+- The /src/index.js is the entry point for the rest of the React app.
+This is the one file we recommend leaving as-is.
+But hey, hack away.

-- The /README.md is what your currently reading.
-Once you have read through this file, we highly recommend replacing all of its contents with your own.
-If you need to reference this file again you can find it at https://github.com/mbb10324/react-arca/react-arca-template#readme.
+- The /README.md is what you're currently reading.
+Once you've read through this file, we highly recommend replacing all of its contents with your own.
+If you need to reference this file again, you can find it at https://github.com/mbb10324/react-arca/react-arca-template#readme.

 ## Feedback

-- If you have any feedback and would like to see things added/removed/changed create a new issue @ https://github.com/mbb10324/react-arca/issues
+- If you have any feedback and would like to see things added/removed/changed, create a new issue at https://github.com/mbb10324/react-arca/issues

 ## Contributing